pratikvn/quarto-revealjs-tum/README.md

 Alternatively, you can use a
 [Quarto template](https://quarto.org/docs/extensions/starter-templates.html)
-that bundles the **clean** theme plus a .qmd starter document.
+that bundles the **tum** theme plus a .qmd starter document.
 This is a better option if you are starting a new project from scratch, since it will automatically create a new directory with all of the necessary scaffolding in one go.
 We provide two template options.